DaylightNebula/PaperCustomResourceToolkit/Readme.md

   - [ ] Allow for durability adjustments
   - [ ] Mining speed adjustments
   - [ ] May need to adjust item allocator to allow specific items to be allocated to specific resources
+- [ ] Crafting recipes
+  - [ ] New system for creating crafting recipes that contain custom items
+  - [ ] Add custom crafting recipes for custom items